rendez4vous7/MELOG/README.md

 ### 2.1 Graphical Mode
 The Graphical Mode serves as a system log sheet focusing on visual spatiality and simultaneity.

 *   **X-axis (Jeongganbo Grid):** Absolute time clock.
 Every cell has physically identical horizontal length, representing a fixed unit of time.
 Coordinates within a single cell are processed in parallel.
+Each grid cell represents a fixed temporal resolution (Δt) defined by the active domain or system configuration.
+All events occurring within the same cell are treated as temporally parallel unless explicitly vector-connected.
 *   **Y-axis (6-line TAB):** Data Domain.
 Strings 1 through 6 are responsible for fixed data categories.
 *   **Data Node (Rhythmic Number):** Numbers within the grid represent states (frets), and stems control the data flow:
     *   **Up-stem:** Output (Transmission)